v6d-io/v6d/k8s/cmd/README.md

   vineyardctl schedule workload --resource '{kubernetes workload json string}'

   # schedule a workflow to the vineyard cluster
+  # it will use the best-effort scheduling strategy
   vineyardctl schedule workflow --file workflow.yaml
 ```